JERRY RICE VS. RANDY MOSS

 Excluding that incredible season, Brady has only exceeded 30 TDs three times (2010-2012).
 In contrast, Peyton Manning has surpassed 40 TDs twice (49 in 2004 and 55 in 2013) and 30 TDs six additional times.
 Given Manning’s 22 TDs after seven games this year, he almost certainly will exceed 30 TDs for the ninth time and likely will exceed 40 TDs for the third time.
 In fact, he’s even on pace to surpass 50 TDs for the second time.
 [As an update, Manning finished the 2014 season with “only” 39 TDs.]

 Ten years ago, Brady seemingly became Joe Montana’s successor as the NFL’s G.O.A.T.
 (Greatest of All Time).
 At the time, Brady had a 9-0 playoff record and three Super Bowl titles in four years.
 Although a better quarterback today, he’s only 9-8 in the playoffs and 0-2 in the Super Bowl since then.
 He may not even be on the Mount Rushmore of NFL QBs anymore.
-As of now, it’s hard to replace Brady.
+It’s hard to replace Brady as of now.
 Then again, Peyton Manning may be one Super Bowl victory away from replacing him.

 In case you’re wondering, I believe the following quarterbacks are the most deserving of football immortality.